 Lack Of Sleep and Sleep Apnea: Obstructive sleep apnea may increase risk of developing High Blood Pressure and is common in people with resistant hypertension.

 Stress: Too much stress may contribute to increased blood pressure.
 Also, too much stress can encourage behaviors that increase blood pressure, like poor diet, physical inactivity, using tobacco, illegal drugs or drinking alcohol more than usual.

 ( BP Optimizer – Lower BP Naturally, In Only 30 Days Or Pay Nothing…Visit Website Here )

 There are several ways to lower blood pressure but nutrition tops my list.
 Follow these Nutrition tips to keep yourself in the Normal Blood Pressure Range.

-Try to maintain the potassium to sodium ratio of 4:1 which is extremely important to help lower your blood pressure and risk of cardiovascular disease (resource).
+Try to maintain the potassium to sodium ratio of 4:1 which is extremely important to help lower your blood pressure and risk of cardiovascular disease (r).

 - Sweet Potatoes